-The Red-tailed Hawk ranges throughout North America to the central Alaska and northern Canada, and south as far as the mountains of Panama.
-Although not truly migratory, they do adjust seasonally to areas of the most abundant prey.
+The Red-tailed Hawk ranges throughout North America to central Alaska and northern Canada, and south as far as the mountains of Panama.
+Although not truly migratory, they do adjust seasonally to areas with the most abundant prey.
 In winter many of the northern birds move south.

 Since the beginning of recorded history, birds of prey have been both despised and revered.
 The sport of falconry -- using raptors as hunting aids -- has been practiced in Asia and Egypt since 3000 BC.
 Yet, until recent years, birds of prey have also been ruthlessly destroyed because of real or imagined competition with humans for game and domesticated animals.

-Falcons prefer open country.
+The falcons prefer open country.
 They include the Prairie Falcon, the Peregrine Falcon (Duck Hawk), the Merlin (Pigeon Hawk), and the dainty little American Kestrel, also called the Sparrow Hawk.
-Falcons have a streamlined body, long, pointed wings and long tails.
+Falcons have streamlined bodies, long, pointed wings, and long tails.
 A series of strong, rapid wing beats gives them extremely fast flight in open country, and their swiftness allows them to overtake and capture other birds on the wing.

 The Red-tail is the largest hawk, usually weighing between 2 and 4 pounds.
 As with most raptors, the female is nearly 1/3 larger than the male and may have a wing span of 56 inches.
 This species shows a great deal of individual variation in plumage.

 The adult Red-tailed Hawk is easily identified, for when it leaves its perch on slow, measured wing beats, or turns while soaring overhead, the broad, rounded tail shows a rich, russet red, hence the name.
-Within its range, its frequent soaring and loud voice are a good pointer.
+Within its range, its frequent soaring and loud voice are good pointers.